-Interest income for the Quarter totalled \$1,065 compared to \$1,016 in the same quarter in Fiscal 2021.
+Interest income for the Quarter totalled \$1,237 compared to \$1,325 in the same quarter in Fiscal 2021.

-No management fees were earned in the Quarter (2021 - \$2,070) related to the management of Cheetah's work programs at Nechalacho, which have substantially wound up towards the end of the Fiscal 2021.
+No management fees were earned in the Quarter (2021 - \$1,006) related to the management of Cheetah's work programs at Nechalacho, which had substantially wound up towards the end of Fiscal 2021.

-Corporate and Administrative expenses totalled \$561,313 during the Quarter, a 9% increase from the amount incurred during the comparative quarter in Fiscal 2021 (2021 - \$514,011).
-The main areas of increased operating expenses for the Quarter were expenses on salaries and benefits, and expenses on public and investor relations, which were partly offset by the decrease in legal fees and lower marketing, sales and government relations expenses.
+Corporate and Administrative expenses totalled \$410,453 during the Quarter, a 13% decrease from the amount incurred during the comparative quarter in Fiscal 2021 (2021 - \$471,132).
+The main areas of decreased expenses for the Quarter were expenses on salaries and benefits, corporate filing and legal fees, and marketing, sales and government relations expenses, which were partly offset by an increase in public and investor relations expenses.

-Salaries and benefits increased by \$44,797 (17%) to \$313,165 compared to \$268,368 for the same quarter in Fiscal 2020.
-This increase is primarily related to the decrease in the Canada Emergency Wage Subsidy that the Company is entitled to as the federal government is winding down the Covid-19 related assistance programs.
+Salaries and benefits decreased by \$54,903 (21%) to \$205,948 during the Quarter compared to \$260,851 for the same quarter in Fiscal 2021.
+This decrease is primarily related to lower staffing levels.